 With the advent of modern technology, scientists are helping us to go global with citizen science.
 For example, by using the internet, we are able to log information about migratory animal sightings.
 Even those people with no time to spare can aid research.
 Individuals can donate their computer system’s idle processing time to research topics as diverse as searching for extra terrestrial life to guarding against smallpox.

 Citizen scientists include school students, teachers, retirees, gardeners and farmers to name a few.
 What they have in common is an interest in the science being investigated and the desire to become involved.

-The Monarch Butterfly New Zealand Trust (MBNZT) is a citizen science project involving hundreds of volunteers around the country.
+The Moths and Butterflies of New Zealand Pūrerehua Aotearoa Trust (MBNZT) is a citizen science project involving hundreds of volunteers around the country.